naninovel/docs/docs/en/guide/scenario-scripting.md

     @goto #BeginTest
 ```

 Notice how nested blocks are indented: each level uses exactly **4 spaces**.
-Tabs or other space lengths will be ignored.
-Nested blocks of any depth are possible; just increase the indentation by 4 spaces per level.
+Alternatively, you can use a **single tab**; other space counts or space characters will be ignored.
+Nested blocks of any depth are possible — just increase the indentation by 4 spaces or a tab per level.

-To group several commands under a single host use [@group] command:
+To group several commands under a single host, use [@group] command:

 ```nani
 ; The random command chooses one of its nested lines, but ignores any children